- Can You Avoid Early Termination Fees?

 The decision of whether or not to switch, as well as paying the fee, will be up to you.
 Weighing out the options?
 Look at it this way…

-We want to make sure the plan we recommend will actually save you money if you break your contract.
-Speaking of plans, now’s a great time to run our free Savings Calculator, which will show you exactly how much you could save with us!
+As your electricity advocate, we want to make sure the plan we recommend will actually save you money if you break your contract.
+Hey, speaking of plans, now’s a great time to run our free Savings Calculator, which will show you exactly how much you could save with us!
+Here’s a quick video to show you how it works:

-This will include the real savings you can achieve—not a guess based on what seems to be a low kilowatt-hour rate.
+Energy Ogre wants you to see the real savings you can achieve—not a guess based on what seems to be a low kilowatt-hour rate on various websites.